PATRIC3/p3_docs/docroot/user_guides/workspaces/genome_sharing.md

 ## Sharing Genomes on the PATRIC website

+When logged in, clicking on the "My Genomes" option in the Workspaces top menu displays the list of genomes that have been annotated using the Genome Annotation Service.

 ![Workspaces Menu](../images/workspaces_menu.png)

-When logged in, clicking on the "My Genomes" option in the Workspaces top menu displays the list of genomes that have been annotated using the Genome Annotation Service.
+Selecting one or more of the genomes in the table enables the "Share" button in the vertical green Action Bar on the right side of the table.

 ![My Genomes Table](../images/my_genomes_table.png)

-Once created, the new group will appear in the home Workspace.
-By default, Genome Groups will appear in the "Genome Groups" folder, and likewise, Feature Groups will appear in the "Feature Groups" folder.
+Clicking the Share button opens a dialog box for selecting other users with whom to share the genome.